 Many of these attacks involve small children, and if your child was a victim, we advise that you first seek medical attention as soon as possible.
 A dog bite can lead to severe infection and excessive doctor visits.
 Depending on the severity of the injury and the amount of treatment needed, dog bites can result in high medical bill costs.
 It is necessary to take legal action against the negligent dog owner that did not take the steps needed to ensure safe protection from their dog.
 A dog bite attorney can help.

-At the Carlson Law Firm, we pursue civil remedies for individuals who have sustained a dog bite injury.
+At the Carlson Law Firm, a dog bite lawyer will pursue civil remedies for individuals who have sustained a bite injury.
 We will first investigate your potential claim by a determination of the situation surrounding the bite: